ga-wdi-boston/http-study/study.md

 It contains a header and a body.
 The body contains requested data or content, while the header contains instructions, methods, and other information

-The status code tells the client something about the respons.
+The status code tells the client something about the response.
 200 means it was successful
 201 confirms a successful PUT or POST
 400 indicates something was wrong with the request, such as bad formatting